pabloolvr/Ouclos/README.md

 ## Test results

-All the tests mentioned before worked as expected.
+All the tests mentioned before worked as expected in Google Chrome.

 ## Execution procedure